Formal Verification

 Layer 3: CI Enforcement

-- Automated testing: All tests must pass before merge
+- Automated testing: Required for merge

 Verification Statistics